mikerybka/execserver/README.md

 # execserver

-`execserver` is a command line application that executes
+`execserver` is a command line application that executes arbitrary Go code.

+NOT FOR PRODUCTION USE

 ## Dependencies